PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

 There is a button "Add new range" below the table.
 When this button is pressed, a new column is displayed.
 When clicking on it and if one of the existing ranges isn't completed, the following message is displayed "Please validate the last range before creating a new one."
 Under each range added, a "Delete" button is displayed.
 When clicking on it, a modal is displayed: "Are you sure to delete this range?".
 The range is deleted after clicking on "ok".

-  - **Previous.** In the first step, this button is disabled.
-After clicking on it, the previous step is displayed.
-  - **Next.** If there is an error, this button is disabled.
-After clicking on it, the next step is displayed.
-  If "free shipping" is disabled and if no zone is selected, the following error message is displayed: "Please select at least one zone".
-  - **Finish.** If there is an error, this button is disabled.
-After clicking on it, the carrier is saved and the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page is displayed with the following success message: "Successful creation" if the carrier was added or "Successful update" if the carrier was edited.

 # Size, weight, and group access (4th step)

-## Steps

- - **1 General settings**
- - **2 Multistore (If multistore is enabled)**
- - **3 Shipping locations and costs**
- - **4 Size, weight, and group access**
- - **5 Summary**

 ## Fields